Epidemiology of obesity: United States

 Obesity is one of the leading health issues in the United States, with some estimates suggesting that obesity results in about 300,000 excess deaths per year.
 However, in 2005 using different methodology, research at the Centers for Disease Control and Prevention produced a nationwide estimate of 129,000 excess deaths per year relative to individuals with a BMI of 21 to 25.

 South America and the Caribbean

 Surveys in different Caribbean countries found that 7-20% of males and 22-48% of females over the age of 15 are obese.
 Trinidad and Tobago has the highest obesity in the Caribbean, with over 30% of its adult population overweight, ranking the country sixth in the world.
 The Bahamas have a major obesity epidemic: 48.6% of people between 15 and 64 years old are obese.
 A female adolescent from the Bahamas is more likely to be overweight than her male counterpart.
 In Jamaica, 7.2% of men over the age of 20 are obese, while 31.5% of women are obese.

+Bahamas

+According to WHO data from 2022, The Bahamas has the highest rate of obesity (47.3%) of any country in the Americas.

+Chile

+According to WHO data from 2022, Chile has the highest obesity rate (38.5%) of any country in South America.